-Mel B Shows Off Slim Figure in Bright Pink Dress During America’s Got Talent Photocall
+America's Got Talent's Mel B Shows Off Slim Figure

 Belafonte has denied the allegations and seemed to respond to the claims in a pair of May Instagram posts.

-Belafonte posted text that said, “I’d rather be an honest assh—, Than a well liked LIAR,” to which he captioned, “#facts💯💯 #thequietbeforethestorm #truth #wow #mustbetwotruths.”
+He posted text that read, “I’d rather be an honest assh—, Than a well liked LIAR,” to which he captioned, “#facts💯💯 #thequietbeforethestorm #truth #wow #mustbetwotruths.”

 Another post declared, “The most dangerous liars are those who think they are telling the truth,” to which he captioned, “#facts💯💯 #thequietbeforethestorm.”